Tutorial: Create a rule and set up notifications in your Azure IoT Central application

 Enter the name Temperature monitor to identify the rule and press Enter.

-Select the Environmental Sensor device template.
+Select the Sensor Controller device template.
 By default, the rule automatically applies to all the devices associated with the device template.
 To filter for a subset of the devices, select + Filter and use device properties to identify the devices.
-To disable the rule, toggle the Enabled/Disabled button in the rule header:
+To disable the rule, toggle the Enabled/Disabled button:

 Configure the rule conditions